GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 <sec:ssl:multi_source:method:doa_repr:gt_encoding>

 The dataset contains the #acr("DoA") values for each sample.
-We need to convert this list of scalar angular values to our spatial spectrum encoding format in order to allow its use as a regression target.
+We need to convert this list of scalar angular values to our spatial spectrum encoding format so that we can use it as a regression target.
 Numerous methods could be employed to achieve this.
 A first solution to this problem could be placing a pseudo-Dirac at the exact location of the source: